sts10/generated-wordlists/readme.markdown

 Re: assumption #3, while I didn't optimize my lists for (phonetically) pronounceable words, I think that the methodology I used (striving to use "common" words) works toward this goal.

-### The "re-roll" problem
+### Avoiding the "re-roll" problem by keeping strange words off the lists

-When I [posted one of my lists to 1Password's subreddit](https://www.reddit.com/r/1Password/comments/ur4otq/proposed_new_word_list/), a few users mentioned how, when using the current 1Password list, they would "re-roll" for a new passphrase if they got a "weird" word in their original passphrase.
-This has the mathematical effect of making their passphrases weaker, since it effectively shortens the word list, and thus decreases the amount of entropy each word gives.
+When I [posted one of my lists to 1Password's subreddit](https://www.reddit.com/r/1Password/comments/ur4otq/proposed_new_word_list/), a few users mentioned how, when using the current 1Password list, they would "re-roll" for a new passphrase if they got a "weird" word in their original passphrase, like "avioinc", "coquina", "nodulose", "vide", or "wold" (all words currently on the 1Password list as of 2022).

+Words that are frequently "re-rolled" have the mathematical effect of making the passphrases of these users weaker, since it effectively shortens the word list, and thus decreases the amount of entropy each word gives.
 (In practice, this would necessitate an attacker to skip these uncommon words in their attacks, which doesn't seem too improbable?)
 It's much better to replace these "skip" words in the word list, bringing the "real-world" amount of entropy-per-word more in-line with the theoretical figure, which we can easily calculate and base security guidance on.

 ### The threat of auto-correct